 During these conversations, the buyer is quickly trying to determine:

 To be successful in today’s market, sales reps have to consistently add value, starting with the first interaction.
-According to Salesforce, the #1 reason new sales reps fail is they don’t know how to add value.[1]
-I completely agree and will add that existing reps, even past top performers, can struggle to add value.
-How can this be?
+According to Salesforce, 84% of buyers expect sellers they engage with to act like trusted advisors.

 Let me explain by summarizing two recent conversations with Fortune 500 executives supporting their sales organizations.